gintool/gin/README.md

 ## Contributing

-As Gin is still very much in an early stage of development, no process is yet in place for contribution.
 Please feel free to open issues and submit pull requests.
-If you'd like to aid in the development of Gin more generally, please get in touch with [Sandy Brownlee](mailto:sbr@cs.stir.ac.uk) or [Justyna Petke](mailto:j.petke@ucl.ac.uk) .
+If you'd like to aid in the development of Gin more generally, please get in touch with [Sandy Brownlee](mailto:sbr@cs.stir.ac.uk) or [Justyna Petke](mailto:j.petke@ucl.ac.uk).

 ## License

 This project is licensed under the MIT License.
-Please see the [LICENSE.md](LICENSE.md) file for details
+Please see the [LICENSE.md](LICENSE.md) file for details.
+By submitting a pull request, you agree to license your contribution under the MIT license to this project.